 Where email groups get tricky is when people come and go from a group.
 Google Contacts makes it easy to manage groups, but it can be tedious.

-You may also prefer apps like Canary or Newton for sending and receiving emails.
-Both have far better features than Gmail, and are especially good for email power users who need to manage their inboxes wisely.
+You may also prefer apps like Canary for sending and receiving emails.
+It has far better features than Gmail, and is especially good for email power users who need to manage their inboxes wisely and care about email security.

-Those excellent email apps, as well as Gemini, are free as part of a seven day trial of Setapp, an incredible suite of productivity apps for the Mac you simply have to try.
-Along with Gemini, Newton, and Canary, you’ll have immediate and unlimited access to the entire Setapp suite of 230+ apps.
+Canary Mail, as well as Gemini, are free as part of a seven-day trial of Setapp, an incredible subscription for macOS and iOS you simply have to try.
+Along with Gemini and Canary, you’ll have immediate and unlimited access to the entire Setapp suite of 240+ apps.

 When your week-long trial ends, continued access to Setapp’s massive app catalog is only $9.99 per month.
 It’s an incredible bargain for access to so many apps, so why hesitate?
 Give Setapp a try now!